Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 2. learning to the test requires the student repeatedly spending time and effort to memorize relevant material being tested.
 The student needs free time and energy in order to do this.

 3. With good planning and skills aquisition, the student can compress the time and effort needed by other parts of her life, in order to free up time and energy to study.
 They have to do this ahead of time, because  some of these investments take an amount of time and energy that directly hurts their bottom line of how much they can study.
 You cannot industrialise without roads and semi-reliable power, and you cannot learn to cook if cooking takes 5 hours due to a cascade of missing groceries and tools.

+And apart from tool acquisition, there are other fixed costs.

 What is needed?
 -> no more basic concerns: hunger, stress, restedness